daikazu/wirehound/README.md

 # Wirehound

+> **Note:** This is an experimental/learning project for exploring Rust and low-level packet capture — it's not intended for release or production use.

 A network traffic sniffer desktop app built with Tauri, Rust, and Svelte.
-This is an experimental/learning project for exploring Rust and low-level packet capture — it's not intended for release or production use.

 ## What it does